openalgz/notarius/README.md

 >
 > **Goals:**
 >
-> - It should remain header only.
-It is currently less than 800 lines of code including the comments.
-The only file needed for your projects is `notarius.hpp`
+> - It should remain as a single header only (other than STL headers).
+The only file needed for projects is `notarius.hpp`and a modern C++ library.
+Although additional files are contained in the `./include/notarius` path, these files are not needed are only provided for test project support.
->- Fast, equal to spdlog (see spdlog tests comparisons) in performance.
+> - Note that performance is variable across compilers and machines.
+On Windows it will generally be 2x faster than spdlog and equal to spdlog on Linux and Apple.
 > - Easy to use (e.g., easy configurability of logging instances, and, the implementation of the source code should be easy to read and understand).
->- Thread safety that can be turned off when not required.
+> - Thread safety that can be turned off when not required.
+> - Notarius is easy to modify (i.e., copy the header and erase features your situation does not need to simplify the code even further).

 ------

 #### TODOs:

-- [ ] Complete Documentation (e.g., currently demo project documentation is just a copy of this; provide more examples, and so forth).
+- [ ] Create Documenation, best practices with notarius, provide example use cases, and explain notarius features.
 - [ ] Add Doxygen comments and doxygen configuration file.
 - [ ] Support earlier versions of C++.
 Currently geared for C++ 20+.
 This will require std::format and std::format_string replacements.
+- [ ] Add conditional compilation support to filter out un-needed features.
-- [x] Improve test cases.
+- [ ] Continue to improve test cases.
 - [x] Added  `std::function<void(std::string_view)> forward_to;` This method is called when writing to the logger and allows messages to be sent to custom locations.
+When this function is called it is run in a thread pool.

 ------